surajj2223/DeskSure/README.md

 # Technology Description:
 1. Java Swing for User Interaction.
 2. Bluecove 2.0.1 API for managing Bluetooth Stack.
 (JSR-82 Implementation)
-3. 128-bit AES Standard Algorithm for encryption and decryption of data.
+3. 128-bit AES Standard Algorithm for encryption and decryption of
+4. Singleton design pattern is used for managing user data throughout the application lifecycle which reduces file IO operations as the system doesnt have dedicated structured database for saving user data and preference.
+5. User Data Saving Scheme: All user data is saved in the application itself in serialized files.

 # Dependencies:
 1. Bluecove-2.1.0 (jar)